 Ms. Laura Versaggi

-Laura has been working with us on projects including our terrapin pocket guide and electronic data forms.
+Laura has been working with us on projects and recently developed our terrapin pocket guide.
 She also coordinates event and project information.
-Laura is working on field researcher with NJ Fish and Wildlife.
-She is currently assisting with more Project Terrapin initiatives including our NOAA Crab Pot Recovery Project at Barnegat Bay, where she developed an electronic recording system for better data management.
+Laura is working on field research at the Silver Lake in Pennsylvania as part of a mark-recpature population study.
+She is currently assisting with more Project Terrapin initiatives including our NOAA Crab Pot Recovery Project at Barnegat Bay.

 Jackie and Tony Raniero